-Of course, I had written Craig Keller as a character – the antagonist to my protagonist, Jane Mercer, in both Playing Jane and Being Jane – but never in first person as protagonist.
+Of course, I had written Craig Keller as a character – the antagonist to my protagonist, Jane Mercer, in both Camera Ready and Princess Smile (out in summer 2021) – but never in first person as protagonist.

 When I started, I had a couple of obstacles – first of all, that he is male and I’m the girly-est, most feminine woman you can possibly imagine.
 But given I had worked for decades in a male-dominated industry, I had to reflect and draw on the more male side of myself in order to conjure a man like Craig.

 It wasn’t until I got right into his mind and body that I was able to understand what motivated him, what drove him to be the way he was.
 It took expanding the original bio I had for Craig, which was already extensive.